ALoMiller/website/content/blog/openscapes-workshop.md

 > "Turkeytime chats are coming (named for our gang of turkeys that hangs around our building)" - post-workshop survey

 A few local meetups already exist that others know about and are welcome to attend, including the a Shiny meetup at NEFSC and the Quantfish woRkshops at UMass Dartmouth's School for Marine Science & Technology (SMAST).
-Further, there was discussion about having a local [#TidyTuesday meetup](https://www.openscapes.org/blog/2019/05/02/tidy-tuesday-coding-club/) and starting a local [RLadies](https://rladies.org) chapter in Cape Cod!
+Further, there was discussion about having a local [#TidyTuesday meetup](https://www.openscapes.org/blog/2019/05/02/tidy-tuesday-coding-club/) and starting a local [RLadies](https://rladies.org) chapter on Cape Cod!

 <br>
 <center>